2. Choosing the right business structure

-Sole trader, partnership, limited company or LLP?
-We look at how to choose the right legal structure for your start-up
+Sole trader or limited company?
+Partnership or LLP?
+We look at the pros and cons and comparisons for your start-up business

 You're ready to start your new business, but have you considered how the decisions you make now will affect its growth?
 One of the earliest is company structure: we look at the pros, cons, ongoing filing and tax associated with the four main start-up structures, to help you decide which is right for you.